dcolish/xapian/xapian-core/docs/spelling.rst

 word allows one deletion.
 Letter skip in queried word allows one insertion.
 Letter skips at the adjacent positions allows one transposition.

+For example:
+- Insertion / Deletion - Match "three" and "tree"

+    One skip in "three" - "t_ree".
+Exact "tree" - "tree".

+- Substitution - Match "test" and "tent":

+    One skip in "test" - "te_t".
+One skip in "tent" - "te_t".

+- Transposition - Match "trail" and "trial":

+    One skip in "trail" - "tra_l".
+One skip in "trial" - "tr_al".

+The implementation assigns numeric indexes to words, and then use these indexes in spelling data: word index and the mask of character skips are packed into one 32-bit integer value and stored sorted (by comparing of two word taking char skips into account) in lists.
+These lists are stored separately by keys - prefixes of N-character length.

+There are the INDEXMAX and the INDEXSTACK values.
+INDEXMAX keeps value for the next new word.
+It is increased by 1 each time a new word was added if the INDEXSTACK is empty.
+INDEXSTACK keeps free indexes which were released after the corresponding word was removed.
+Last value from this stack is used as index for a newly added word.

+There is the LIMIT constant which limits the only first LIMIT chars to be skipped in entry construction.
+The constant MAX_DISTANCE defines max available error count, which would be used in spelling data construction.

 This algorithm has a very high speed - up to 10 times faster than original n-gram.
 But it requires significantly more memory to store index.

+The most appropriate prefix-key length (PREFIX_LENGTH constant) - 4 characters.
+It allows about 8x faster search than the usual ngram approach.

 Unicode Support
 ---------------